dxos/dxos/docs/docs/api/@dxos/client/interfaces/KeyRecord.md

 Type: `boolean`

 Determines if this is our key?
-Usually true if  `secret_key`  is present; may be false for "inception keys" such as the Party key.
+Usually true if  `secret_key`  is present; may be false for "inception keys" such as the Space key.

 Options:
   - proto3_optional = true